R Server is dead! Long live Machine Learning Server!

 Deploying Machine Learning Servers is surprisingly easy.
 Microsoft provides a PowerShell application that sets up the infrastructure enabling an ML Server to communicate with the workstations of analysts and other ML Servers on the LAN.
-This PowerShell script, runAdminUtils.ps1, appears in the Windows menu system as the shortcut "Machine-Learning-Admin-Util".
+This PowerShell script, runAdminUtils.ps1 appears in the Windows menu system as the shortcut "Machine-Learning-Admin-Util."
 This application can also be used to monitor and test ML Servers.
-In my experience, it is necessary to monitor server health and occasionally restart a moribund ML Server.
+In my experience, monitoring server health and occasionally restarting a moribund ML Server is necessary.

-The RxInSqlServer compute context, more often just referred to by its alias "sqlserver", is what first caught the eye of analysts when R Server was first released in 2016.
-While this context enables the execution of R and Python scripts by SQL Server, and enables the execution of R and Python code from within T-SQL stored procedures, it should be emphasized that this is most definitely not how one would normally approach the analysis of SQL Server data.
-The analysis of data is done in what now might be called the "classic" way, which is to import data from SQL Server and analyze it elsewhere.
+The RxInSqlServer compute context, more often just referred to by its alias "sqlserver," first caught the analysts' eye when R Server was first released in 2016.
+While this context enables the execution of R and Python scripts by SQL Server and enables the execution of R and Python code from within T-SQL stored procedures, it should be emphasized that this is most definitely not how one would typically approach the analysis of SQL Server data.
+DataInstead, the analysis is done in what now might be called the "classic" way: import data from SQL Server and analyze it elsewhere.

-The sqlserver compute context is best suited for tasks that need to be done locally, that is to say on the same physical machine running SQL Server.
+The sqlserver compute context is best suited for tasks that need to be done locally, that is to say, on the same physical machine running SQL Server.
 There are several situations in which this might arise.
-A fraud-detection algorithm might need to be executed as new rows are added.
+For example, a fraud-detection algorithm might need to be executed as new rows are added.
 Similarly, a retail recommender algorithm might be applied to new purchase items being recorded in a database.
-Another potential use for the sqlserver context might be the construction of XDF files.
+Another potential use for the sqlserver context might be constructing XDF files.

-XDF files were introduced to provide a means of operating on "chunks" of data from a file piece=by-piece rather than have to read the entire file all at once.
-For particularly large amounts of data, it might be desirable to copy data from SQL Server into an XDF file locally, rather than consume network bandwidth by attempting to create the file on a different computer.
+XDF files were introduced to operate on "chunks" of data from a file piece=by-piece rather than have to read the entire file all at once.
+For particularly large amounts of data, it might be desirable to copy data from SQL Server into an XDF file locally rather than consume network bandwidth by attempting to create the file on a different computer.

 Microsoft Machine Learning Server is a substantial component of Microsoft's commitment to enterprise-grade analytics.
-Analysts' workstation tools, like R Studio, Excel, Visual Studio, and Power BI Desktop can utilize ML Server to cope with the ever-increasing volume and velocity demands of big data.
+Analysts' workstation tools, like R Studio, Excel, Visual Studio, and Power BI Desktop, can utilize ML Server to cope with big data's ever-increasing volume and velocity demands.